 gross vehicle mass (GVM) for the RUC vehicle, or

-maximum allowable mass for the RUC weight under section 4, Part 1 of the Vehicle Dimensions and Mass Rule 2002 (VDAM Rule 2002).
+maximum allowable mass for the RUC weight under section 4, Part 1 of the Land Transport Rule: Vehicle Dimensions and Mass 2016 (VDAM Rule 2016).

 In some circumstances you may be eligible for a refund of RUC – for example where you regularly use the vehicle off-road.

 Refunds will not normally be paid on a RUC licence with a purchase date more than two years old.

 You may also be eligible for refunds if you’re using petrol, LPG or CNG in your RUC licensed vehicle as you’ve already paid the tax on these fuels when you purchased them.